 For more than 100 years, the charity has helped musicians just starting out in their careers right the way through to retirement and at key career milestones.
 Their dedicated staff help with health challenges both mental and physical, including giving support to musicians suffering from hearing loss.
 They provide financial help for musicians in times of crisis as well as specialised career guidance.

 We are pleased to nominate Help Musicians UK as our charity and hope that you will consider supporting them by making a donation through their website by clicking the logo below.
-Any money raised from our student concerts and recitals will be donated to the Help Musicians UK as soon as we’re able to perform again.
+Any money raised from our student concerts and recitals will be donated to the Help Musicians UK.